• Articles

 Holding these truths together—without collapsing one into the other—is the distinctive contribution of Catholic Social Teaching.

-When a legal framework leaves millions in permanent tension—present, contributing, yet without a path forward—it does not fully serve the common good.
+When a legal framework leaves millions in permanent tension—present, contributing, yet without any realistic path toward reconciliation—it does not fully serve the common good.

-Immigration reform, then, is not simply political.
+Immigration reform, then, is not merely political.
 It is a matter of justice rightly understood.

 • Part 1: Law and Morality